 Very few TV shows (or films for that matter) would risk touching Vietnam in the 1960s, unless it was to show a purely pro-war stance (See: Green Berets, The).
 Star Trek was rare in that it not so subtlety talked about Vietnam, but really showed what a shitshow it was becoming … and this was smack dab in the middle of 1968!

-“A Private Little War” opens with the Kirk and Co. visiting a lovely primitive planet with lovely stone age people, who promptly shoot Spock with a flintlock, something centuries ahead of their technology.
+“A Private Little War” opens with the Kirk and Co. visiting a lovely primitive planet with lovely stone age people whom Kirk had visited, covertly, years earlier, and who promptly shoot Spock with a flintlock, something centuries ahead of their technology.
 After saving Spock, Kirk and McCoy go back to get to the heart of the mystery.
 After some misdirection, Kirk learns from one friendly tribe that their rivals got the guns about a year ago.
 Kirk and his new friends recon the enemy village and find forges and other technology too advanced for them.
 Then they see Klingons, and it becomes clear: the planet has a lot of resources, and the Klingons are arming their allies to get control of the planet.

-Even for all of Star Trek‘s advanced ideas, most episodes ended with a resolution that was favorable to the “good guys”.
+Even for all of Star Trek‘s advanced ideas, most episodes ended with a resolution that was favorable to the “good guys”, sometimes with bubble gum music cues and laughter on the bridge.
 This one wasn’t one of those episodes (even if it isn’t one of the better episodes … it has its faults).
 It was very much a damned if you do or damned if you don’t scenario, and at no time was there an easy deus ex machina way out.
 In the end, Kirk saved the village from getting wiped out … but at a huge cost.
 At one point, in discussing what is happening, Spock mentions the similarity to the “brush wars” that occurred in Asia during the 20th century, so the comparison of this episode, and the destructive nature of superpowers arming far more technologically primitive societies (like Vietnam) was not at all subtle.
 It was a gutsy episode to make in a time when a large swath of the country was not in the mood to hear anything that was anti-war.

 8. Racism is really bad (“Let That Be Your Last Battlefield”)